Joe

 The Joe copula’s conditional probability formulas help quantify this joint

-behavior between two dependent random variables U and V (with
+behavior between two dependent random variables and (with

 uniform marginals).